StelarFN/StelarFN/readme.md

 ## 📝 **Description**

-**StelarFN** is a Fortnite private server designed to recreate the authentic experience of **Fortnite Chapter 1, Season X**.
+**StelarFN** is a Fortnite private server designed to recreate the authentic experience of **Fortnite Chapter 2, Season 3**.
 Our goal is to provide optimal performance, exceptional stability, and a complete nostalgic experience for all players who miss the golden days of Fortnite.

 ### ✨ **Why Choose StelarFN?**

 - 🚀 **Superior Performance** - Optimized for maximum speed and stability
-- 🎮 **Authentic Experience** - Faithful recreation of Chapter 1, Season X
+- 🎮 **Authentic Experience** - Faithful recreation of Chapter 2, Season 3
 - 🔄 **Regular Updates** - Constant improvements and new features
 - 🛡️ **Guaranteed Security** - Verified code and trusted community
 - 👥 **Active Community** - 200 players and 24/7 support